 - Best areas to Stay in Tijuana

-Overal, Oxaca centro is the best area to stay in Oxaca because it is the most convenient location and it has a widest range of accommodation options that suit all budget travelers.
-If you stay here, you will be located within walking distance to major attractions, restaurants, bars, and shops.
+In conclusion, Zocalo /Centro, Santo Domingo, Jalatlaco, Xochimilco, and la Noria are the best places to stay in Oaxaca for tourists.
+The centro is the most convenient location and has a widest range of accommodation options that suit all budget travelers.

 Oaxaca is a beautiful city, with tons to offer visitors, regardless of how you like to spend your city breaks.
 I hope this article has given you a solid idea of where you most want to see and where the best place for you to stay in Oaxaca is.